CrowdStrike/falconpy/samples/detects/README.md

 #### Basic usage
 The only required command line arguments are `-k` (CrowdStrike Falcon API Client ID) and `-s` (CrowdStrike Falcon API Client Secret).

-The default command is "list" with no filters specified, sorting by first behavior occurance.
+The default command is "list" with no filters specified, sorting by first behavior occurrence.

 ##### Example